 - Mentioned on Little Mosque on the Prairie, where the local Muslim population suddenly becomes incredibly popular at around Holiday season and are invited to all the parties, because the Christians need sober people to drive them home.

-- Subverted in an earlier episode, "Homer vs the 18th Amendment", where Moe tells all of the arriving patrons that it is going to be the biggest drinking day of the year due to it being St. Patrick's Day, and asks for the Designated Drivers to identify themselves.
+- Subverted in "Homer vs the 18th Amendment", where Moe tells all of the arriving patrons that it is going to be the biggest drinking day of the year due to it being St. Patrick's Day, and asks for the Designated Drivers to identify themselves.
 He then tells them, "Beat it.
 I have no time for cheapskates."

 - "Pygmoelian": The Simpsons go to a beer festival and the man at the entrance if Marge or Homer will be the designated driver.
 Marge looks at Homer, who looks like a kid about to enter a candy store, and acknowledges she is.
 The man leads Marge away from her family and puts her in a make-shift barb wire prison to keep her from any alcohol.

 - In the episode "The City of New York vs. Homer Simpson", Moe's Tavern has to introduce a designated driver policy due to his patrons being responsible for most car accidents.
 Everyone draws from a jar of pickled eggs, and whoever gets the black egg is the driver.
 It's Barney who loses, and the withdrawal caused by a whole night of sobriety leads to him illegally parking Homer's car...in New York City.